npsot_bluebonnet_full_color

 Maintenance

-Very slow growing tree.
+Very slow growing, long-lived tree.
+Works well in understory, or to provide a screen.
 Both sexes are needed to produce berries.
 Naturally branches to the ground; can prune lower branches.
-Propagation: Seed, Semi-hardwood cuttings.
+Warning: all Ilex species may be somewhat toxic if ingested.
+Propagation: seed, semi-hardwood cutting.

 Comments

 Blooms March-June.
-Pyramidal shape in full sun, up to 60′ in part shade.
-Thick, leathery, deep green leaves (2-4″ long) have spiny teeth on leaf edges.
-Male and female greenish-white flowers on separate trees.
-Bright red fruits in fall on females, persist through winter.
-Birds love the fruit.
-Larval host: Henry’s Elfin butterfly.
+Pyramidal shaped tree.
+Thick, leathery, deep green leaves have spiny leaf edges.
+Male and female greenish-white flowers grow on separate trees.
+Bright red fruits form in the fall on females, and persist through winter.
+Larval host: Henry’s Elfin Butterfly.

 References